3D Montpelier Restoration Project

 MAKING THE RESTORATION DIGITAL

-Today these records are either in paper form or in inaccessible digital formats that are not easily referenced for either internal or public access.
-This project is designed to create an online 3D geospatial database for these architectural and archaeological investigations.
+For 20 years these records were either in paper form or in inaccessible digital formats that were not easily referenced for either internal or public access.
+This project was designed to create an online 3D geospatial database for these architectural and archaeological investigations.
 This effort will continue the revolutionary preservation and restoration efforts conducted in the early 2000s, and bring it all into the digital world – making the process of the restoration visible to the public once again.

-This project will be made possible through a partnership with the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, and generous funding from an Institute of Museums and Library Services (IMLS) Museums for America Grant.
+This project was made possible through a partnership with the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, the Institute for Advanced Technology in the Humanities (IATH) at the University of Virginia, and generous funding from an Institute of Museums and Library Services (IMLS) Museums for America Grant.

 The Montpelier House Restoration

-While the restored house represents the tangible result of the restoration process, the evidence used for achieving this restoration is not accessible to staff, scholars, or the general public.
-This includes countless notebooks, photographs, videos, and maps chronicling the restoration process and its discoveries.
-This project will ensure accessibility to these records for all these constituencies.
+While the restored house represents the tangible result of the restoration process, the evidence used for achieving this restoration was not accessible to staff, scholars, or the general public.
+This included countless notebooks, photographs, videos, and maps chronicling the restoration process and its discoveries.
+This project ensures accessibility to these records for all these constituencies.

 Extensive archaeological investigations occurred in the cellar space of the main house during the restoration.
 Through these excavations, the restoration learned a great deal about how the enslaved African American community navigated and used the main house.
 Excavations were also conducted underneath the front portico to understand sequences of modifications to the structure.
 Archaeologists produced thousands of paper records, photographs, and artifacts during these excavations, which this project will make accessible.
 The ESRI StoryMap to the right shows how these records will be accessible through GIS.